 - What makes the pain feel better and what makes it feel more intense.

 There are a number of options for pain relief, including prescription and over-the-counter medications.
-It’s important to talk to a member of your health care team before taking any over-the counter medication, to determine if they are safe and will not interfere with your treatments.
-Many pain medications can lead to constipation, which may make your pain worse.
-Your doctor can prescribe medications that help to avoid constipation.
+It’s important to talk to a member of your health care team before taking any over-the-counter medication to determine if they are safe and will not interfere with your treatments.

 As you manage your cancer, it’s important to remember that you are a consumer of health care.